 INTRODUCTION TO THE BAHRS' MUSEUM CATALOG

-The catalog is designed to function as the central document for the Bahrs Museum maritime collection and mission.
-The core of the collection is the Henry Schaeffer model collection, but the collection is only the core.
-Bahrs’ museum is more than the collection and this catalog will describe the collection and draw attention to the other components of the museum.
-All museums should have a focus, some museums focus on local history, some museums focus on a certain era and other museums focus on a certain aspect of the human condition.
-Obviously Bahrs' museum focuses on maritime, but maritime is a massive subject and one cannot create a sufficiently large museum that will encompass all of maritime.
-Therefore like all maritime museums, Bahrs’ museum will also focus on a relatively small part of the human maritime condition.
+While core of the collection is the Henry Schaeffer model collection, Bahrs’ museum is more than this, so this catalog will describe the collection plus draw attention to the other components of the museum.
+All museums should have a focus; some museums focus on local history, some focus on a certain era and others focus on a certain aspect of the human condition.
+Obviously Bahrs' museum focuses on maritime, but maritime is a massive subject and one cannot create a sufficiently large museum to encompass all of maritime history, science, mythology, and related subjects.
+Therefore like all maritime museums, Bahrs’ museum focuses on a relatively small part of the human maritime condition.

 The mission of Bahrs’ Museum is to function as a maritime primer.
-Bahrs’ museum hopefully will introduce the visitor to maritime concepts and some inevitable human maritime truths that tend to have become obscured over time due apparent distance that has developed between the largest portion of the world’s population and the world’s maritime reality.
-Bahrs’ museum does not exist to develop a love for maritime, even though none of the people involved in the museum would want to prevent that, instead it exists to develop an understanding of maritime.
-Only with an appropriate understanding of maritime can one truly consider one’s place in the world, just like only with an appropriate understanding of one’s government can one consider one’s option with regard to being a citizen.
+Hopefully it will introduce the visitor to maritime concepts and some inevitable human maritime truths that have become obscured over time due apparent distance developed between the large portion of the world’s population and the world’s maritime reality.
+Bahrs’ museum does not exist to develop a love for maritime, though the people involved in the museum would hope for that; instead it exists to develop an understanding of maritime.
+Only with an appropriate understanding of maritime can one truly consider one’s place in the world, just as only with an appropriate understanding of one’s government can one consider one’s option with regard to being a citizen.

 This book may appear to be the collection catalog, but more than that it also a trip through time and space that helps the visitor understand that maritime is very big and very powerful, and has influenced us as humans to an extent that possibly can only be compared in importance to the rise of agriculture thousands of years ago.